-Cruising refers to walking with the support of objects or furniture, and it is one of the vital physical development milestones in a baby’s life.
-It would succeed crawling and precede walking.
-Most babies begin cruising spontaneously, while some babies cruise and crawl concurrently.
-Irrespective of the way your baby cruises, it is widely believed that cruising strengthens leg muscles, making it an essential precursor to walking.
+If you see your baby cruising or walking with the support of objects or furniture, you can rest assured that they have achieved a vital physical development milestone.
+Cruising is the transition from crawling to walking.
+Most babies begin cruising spontaneously, while some cruise and crawl simultaneously.
+Regardless of how your baby cruises, it strengthens their leg muscles, making it an essential precursor to walking.

-This post tells you when your baby will cruise, how it evolves, how to encourage it, and ways to keep the little one safe while they cruise around.
+Keep reading this post to understand when your baby will cruise, how it evolves, how to encourage it, and ways to keep the little one safe while they cruise around.

 When Do Infants Start Cruising?

 According to the American Academy of Pediatrics, babies begin to cruise anytime between the ages of eight and 12 months (1).
 It is also the phase when your baby will learn to crawl.
 As your baby becomes adept at crawling, they will pull to stand, that is, get into a standing position while using an object for support.

 Most babies can cruise by the age of ten months, but each baby develops at their own pace.
 If your baby can crawl and pull to stand by the age of 10-12 months, they are on the right track of physical development, even if they cannot cruise (2).
 A baby will eventually learn to cruise between the ages of 12 and 18 months, and most babies are adept at walking without support by 18 months (3).

 How Does Cruising Evolve In Babies?